ApplicationCraft/applicationcraft.com/source/blog/articles/2012/11/ac-mobile-build.html.markdown

   - **Push Notifications** : we have integrated the Xtify system and may support others on request.
   - **Scandit Barcode Reader** : a very high quality barcode reader; it is requires a commcercial license but for mission critical barcode reading it is worth it
   - **Google ZXing** : this is a free barcode reader
-  - **SQLite** : this gives you a relaltional database on your mobile device
+  - **SQLite** : this gives you a relational database on your mobile device
   - **MailTo** : send emails from your device

 Want more?
 We build plugins based on popular demand.
 If plenty of people want one, we'll add it.
 If you have a very obscure plugin you want adding, our services guys can look at that, too.